CasualGitUser/lua-class-framework/README.md

 To define a class definition, follow the following steps:
 1. Create a variable to store it in (this will serve as the constructor later on)
 2. define the class as shown below in the example code in the form: class "className" {body}
-3. define a constructor using the __call method in the body
+3. define a constructor in the body by having a field named constructor and assign a function to it that takes a self argument
-4. the setmetatable call in the __call metamethod is necessary to work, but i plan on making this implicit soon

-Now, just call this class definition you store in a variable like className().
+Now, just call this class definition you stored in a variable like className().
 Constructor arguments are currently not supported.
 ```
 local person = class "person" {